 Quick answer

-A first edition of In Evil Hour by Gabriel García Márquez (Harper & Row, 1979) is identified by: First US edition, first printing indicated by a full number line ending in 1; translated by Gregory Rabassa.
-First English-language edition of La mala hora (Spanish 1962; revised 1966).
+A first edition of In Evil Hour by Gabriel García Márquez (Harper & Row, 1979) is identified by: First US edition, first printing, indicated by a full number line ending in 1 on the copyright page; translated by Gregory Rabassa.
+First English-language edition of La mala hora (Spanish first published 1962; author-revised text 1966).

 Checklist — a true first has these: